scikit-learn-contrib/hiclass/README.md

 Here's our official API documentation, available on [Read the Docs](https://hiclass.readthedocs.io/en/latest/api/index.html).

-If you notice any issues with the documentation or walk-through, please let us know by opening an issue here: [https://github.com/scikit-learn-contrib/hiclass/issues](https://github.com/scikit-learn-contrib/hiclass/issues).
+If you notice any issues with the documentation or walkthrough, please let us know by opening an issue here: [https://github.com/scikit-learn-contrib/hiclass/issues](https://github.com/scikit-learn-contrib/hiclass/issues).

 ## FAQ